kimpetertanui/Sudoku-/README.md

-Privacy Friendly Sudoku is a logic based game.
+ Sudoku is a logic based game.

 ### API Reference